-You can get hold of hairpin legs from several retailers online including Amazon (opens in new tab) and eBay (opens in new tab), and come in a number of different colours, finishes and heights, as well as 2 pin and 3 pin styles.
+You can get hold of hairpin legs from several retailers online including Amazon and eBay, and come in a number of different colours, finishes and heights, as well as 2 pin and 3 pin styles.
 All usually come with a rubber foot floor protector and screws to attach it with.

 They typically come in sets of 2 or 4.
 The height you need for a console table is either 71 or 86cm, depending on how high you want it.
 Mine is at 86cm – about the height of a kitchen counter.